 A major step towards Conjecture \ref{con:classmu} should be the classification of unsatisfiable (nonsingular) hitting clause-sets in dependency on the deficiency, i.e., determining the isomorphism types of $\Uclashnsi{\delta=k}$.
 We remark here that unsatisfiable hitting clause-sets do not seem to have a close correspondence in hypergraph colouring, due to the lack of complementation in hypergraphs.
-Here the main conjecture is (which should be a special case of Conjecture \ref{con:classmu}, once we found the precise formulation of ``finitely many patterns''): \begin{conj} For every deficiency $k \in \NN$ there are only finitely many isomorphism types of nonsingular unsatisfiable hitting clause-sets, or equivalently, the number of variables of elements of $\Uclashnsi{\delta=k}$ is bounded. \end{conj} For $k \le 2$ finiteness has been established (Examples \ref{exp:MU1}, \ref{exp:MU2}), while recently we were able to prove it for $k=3$ (\cite{KullmannZhao2016UHitSAT}), exploiting ``clause-factorisations'', which generalise singular DP-reduction and full subsumption resolution, and where the irreducible case corresponds to ``irreducible covering systems'' as investigated in \cite{Korec1984Covers,BergerFelzenbaumFraenkel1990Covers}.
+The main conjecture is the Finiteness Conjecture (a special case of Conjecture \ref{con:classmu}): \begin{conj} For every deficiency $k \in \NN$ there are only finitely many isomorphism types of nonsingular unsatisfiable hitting clause-sets, or equivalently, the number of variables of elements of $\Uclashnsi{\delta=k}$ is bounded. \end{conj} For $k \le 2$ finiteness has been established (Examples \ref{exp:MU1}, \ref{exp:MU2}), while recently we proved it for $k=3$ (\cite{KullmannZhao2016UHitSAT}), exploiting ``clause-factorisations'', which generalise singular DP-reduction and full subsumption resolution, and where the irreducible case corresponds to ``irreducible covering systems'' as investigated in \cite{Korec1984Covers,BergerFelzenbaumFraenkel1990Covers}.
 Assuming Conjecture \ref{con:finhit}, the question arises about the computability of the function, which maps $k \in \NN$ to the set of isomorphism types.
 Equivalently one can consider the computability of any function, which maps $k \in \NN$ to an upper bound on the number of variables of elements of $\Uclashnsi{\delta=k}$.